 As Catholics, we have an obligation not just to vote, but to vote for candidates who do not openly support evil policies.
-Further, we have an obligation to challenge existing “Catholic” politicians to refrain from advocating laws that condone intrinsically evil practices.
+Further, we have an obligation to challenge existing “Catholic” politicians to refrain from advocating for laws that condone intrinsically evil practices.

-These topics are so fundamental that no Catholic can advocate or promote them and hope to remain faithful to the Church and to God.
+These topics are so fundamental that no Catholic can advocate for or promote them and hope to remain faithful to the Church and to God.

 Abortion is the intentional killing of a human being before he or she is born.
 When confronted with abortion laws and policies that advocate abortion, it is “never licit to obey it, or to take part in a propaganda campaign in favor of such a law, or to vote for it” (Evangelium Vitae, Section 73).